rchatterjee/pam-typopw/README.md

 In order to re-initiate the typo-tolerance, run `sudo pam-typoauth --reinit`

 ### FAQ
-* **I installed typo-tolerance, but I don't see any changes** The initial script's state doesn't allow logining in a typo, it just stores the necessery data for it.
+* **I installed typo-tolerance, but I don't see any changes.**
+The initial script's state doesn't allow logining in a typo.
+Initially it just stores the necessery data for it to work once you enable it.
-In order to to allow the loging-in, run
+In order to allow the logging-in, run
 >> `sudo pam-typoauth --allowtypo yes`

 * **Can I opt out after I've entered this project?**